A B O U T L E S L I E

 Leslie was raised by a single mother after her father was killed in a car accident when she was eleven.
 She learned from an early age to be self-reliant and to navigate life in unconventional ways.

-Leslie is blessed to have enjoyed a vibrant and robust education, despite not obtaining her bachelor’s degree.
+Leslie is fortunate to have enjoyed a vibrant and robust education, despite not obtaining her bachelor’s degree.
 In addition to more traditional curriculum in high school, she learned typography, layout techniques, commercial printing and design skills.
 Leslie entered Emory University after 10th grade through their early enrollment program and continued her undergraduate studies for 4 years, attending University of Georgia, Georgia State University, and Emory University, gaining a world-class education that set her up for success for the rest of her life.

 As she neared the completion of her college education, Leslie and her husband Jeff were blessed to find out they were having a baby.
 The best thing for their family was for them to start a business to support their newest little Cohen.